 - Getting back: The behavior pattern of a passive-aggressive person involves getting back at the other person.
 He might be angry, upset, or disappointed with something.
 But he cannot express it, so he finds an outlet to his emotions by being indifferent and defensive.

 As a person at the receiving end, you would be frustrated with your husband’s reactions, and confused about your course of action.

 How To Face A Passive-aggressive Husband?

-It doesn’t help if you tell your PA husband about his behavior because he knows what he is doing.
-Therefore, when you discuss it, he might either deny it or blame you for that.
-Here’s what you can do:
+When you discuss it, your husband might either deny it or blame you for that.
+Here’s what you can do (3):

 - Be clear when confronting.
 Do not make generic statements such as, “you are always like this”.
 If there is something specific you don’t like, such as forgetting his tasks, then tell him about it.

 - Be assertive.
 Your husband might not like you to be so.
 But you need to be assertive yet neutral and respectful in your communication.
 Consider your spouse’s feelings and opinions and be accommodative; aim at resolving the problem.

 - Don’t blame or judge.
 Simply tell him what you don’t like about him.
 For example, “I don’t like when the TV is not put off before going to sleep, or I don’t like the yard to be left unclean after watering the plants.”
 Do not dig the past and rake up the bygone issues.

 - Set boundaries.
 You need to have strict boundaries with consequences for a PA husband.
 For example, “I am not going to open the door if you drink and come home, or “I am not going to tolerate it if you mistreat me.”
 Set such boundaries that will make a difference to him lest he ignores those too.